 To delete a login view, navigate to the login page with the view on it.
 Click on the trash icon for the login view.
 This will remove the login from that page in your app.

-To alter the permissions on your login view to open the page up to a different subset of users, see the "Edit Permissions" section above.
+To alter the permissions of your login view and open the page up to a different subset of users, see the "Edit Permissions" section above.